-The Riverside PACT was developed both before and during the COVID-19 Pandemic.
-While the initial set of stakeholders, technical advisory, and field audits had all occurred in-person, the team had to quickly transition to an online engagement strategy to continue plan development.
-The most successful of these online events was broadcasted on Riverside TV, Youtube, Facebook Live, and Zoom.
-The event received hundreds of live views, and thousands of online engagements with the most popular platform of engagement being Facebook.
+The Riverside PACT was developed prior to and during the COVID-19 Pandemic.
+While the initial stakeholder meetings, technical advisory, and field audits were conducted in person, the team quickly transitioned to an online engagement strategy to continue plan development.
+The most successful of these online events were broadcasted on Riverside TV, Youtube, Facebook Live, and Zoom.
+The event received hundreds of live views and thousands of online engagements, with the most popular platform of engagement being Facebook.
 Residents were able to vote on issues and contribute live to the meeting by calling in or texting a dedicated line.
-Updates regarding the project along with links to engagement opportunities were regularly posted at www.riversideca.gov/pact.
+Updates regarding the project, along with links to engagement opportunities, were regularly posted at www.riversideca.gov/pact.